 About

-Biography: Britney, widely recognized as "The PMDD Chick," is a dedicated Women's Health Coach specializing in Premenstrual Dysphoric Disorder (PMDD).
-With a personal history of overcoming severe PMDD, Britney has emerged as a beacon of support and knowledge for women navigating the challenges of this often misunderstood condition.
+Britney, known as "The PMDD Chick," is a dedicated Women's Health Coach specializing in Premenstrual Dysphoric Disorder (PMDD).
+Drawing from her own experience overcoming severe PMDD, she has become a trusted source of support and knowledge for women facing this often misunderstood condition.

 My Story